 (1) Unless otherwise agreed, the purchase price owed by the customer is due immediately upon conclusion of the contract.

-(2) In the online store, the customer can pay the purchase price and shipping costs by bank transfer, EC/Maestro or credit card or PayPal and, in exceptional cases, by SEPA direct debit.
+(2) In the online shop, the customer can pay the purchase price and shipping costs by bank transfer, EC/Maestro or credit card or PayPal and, in exceptional cases, by SEPA direct debit.

-The EC/Maestro or credit card as well as the PayPal account will be debited when the order is completed.
+The EC/Maestro or credit card as well as the PayPal account will be debited when the order is finalised.

 § 7 Warranty for material defects, notice of defects, guarantee